waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Reflection-Based Updates (Turn 11955)
 - **Untested Mechanics:** Added tasks to my hypotheses list to explicitly test the one-way traversal of all `LEDGE_HOP` types by attempting to move against their intended direction.
 - **Alternative Hypotheses Logged:** Documented alternative hypotheses for my current roadblocks.
 For Dark Cave, the possibility of a hidden passage.
 For the FARFETCH'D puzzle, the possibility that it is currently unsolvable without a specific item.
-- Exploration Prioritizer Agent: Could analyze the output of `list_reachable_unseen_tiles` and prioritize tiles based on proximity to objectives, map boundaries, or other strategic factors.

 ### Ilex Forest FARFETCH'D Puzzle (Continued)
 - **Hypothesis 3:** The lead Pokémon affects the interaction.